Conversation With a Nigerian Female Author

 I have had to convert my English from my Nigerian roots to what my publisher says will be an internationally accepted format, have had such an experience?

 Nigerian writers are no doubt faced with the challenge of writing a ‘brand’ of English language that must of necessity retain the flavour and nuances of native Nigerian languages in which they think and from which they draw their thoughts and passing the same across in an acceptable format to international readers.

 So the challenge is about how to strike a balance between reaching the Nigerian reader for whom the Nigerian writer writes primarily and at the same time achieving international acceptability.
 This is not a particularly easy line to toe.

 Talk to us about our reading culture and predict what may be possible in the next five years.

-The reading culture of the average Nigerian is whittling daily, no thanks to technology such as television, telephone and other social media.
-Except something definite is done deliberately and urgently, the future is really bleak in this regard.
+The reading culture of the average Nigerian is whittling daily, no thanks to technology such as television, telephone, and other social media.
+Except for something definite is done deliberately and urgently, the future is really bleak in this regard.

 Finally what lessons or insights did the recently concluded convention offer you as an author?